 Each Area Meeting comprises all members of the Local Meetings belonging to that Area.
 An Area business meeting, which is normally convened every two months on a Saturday, and at which all Quakers in the Area (and regular Attenders by prior permission) are welcome, is formally known as 'Area Meeting in session'.

 Britain Yearly Meeting (BYM) is the national body for Quakers in Britain.
 It maintains a building in London (Friends House), with conference facilities, library and bookshop, and all the other services you would expect.
 It also houses various committees and other national agencies to look after the interest of Quakers in Britain.

 BYM organises a Yearly Meeting for Business at the national level, held once a year, usually in London in May, lasting for a week-end.
-In some years there are national Gatherings in July/August which include the Yearly Meeting but are otherwise large social/information events, residential and lasting a week, held at universities: there was one in 2011 at Canterbury and the next will be in 2014 at Bath University.
+Every third year there is a national Gathering in July/August which includes the Yearly Meeting but is otherwise a large social/information event, residential and lasting a week, held at universities: there was one in 2017 at Warwick and the next will be in 2020 at Bath University.
 Area Meetings are asked to send representatives to Yearly Meeting but other Friends can attend without limit at present.
 It usually numbers 700-1000, but in the years when it is combined with a social Gathering it can be as many as 1500.

 Quaker policy at other times, between these Yearly Meetings for Business, is developed by 'Meeting for Sufferings' (so called for historical reasons), of about 100 Quakers, including a representative of every Area Meeting.

 Note that Northern Ireland is not part of BYM but is covered by a separate all-Ireland Yearly Meeting (q.v.).